agebe/kvd/README.md

 kvd client and server are written in Java.

 I've written kvd to cache calculation results that take quite some time to compute.
-The results are sometimes large (> 1GB) and it seems key value databases struggle with large values and this is why I've decided to roll my own.
+The results are sometimes large (> 1GB) and it seems key value databases struggle with large values so I've rolled my own.

 **Note: I've only tested kvd on linux/x86_64.
 It might work on other OS/arch combinations.**